nrwl/nx/docs/shared/react-tutorial/3-task-running.md

 - Linting your code
 - Running e2e tests

-When you ran your Nx generators in the first step of this tutorial, you actually already set up these more common tasks for each project.
+When you ran your generators in Part 1, you already set up these more common tasks for each project.

 ## Defining Targets